 By then, AG had already left to help set up gluten free brewery TWØBAYS in nearby Dromana and, while Matt joined the Tribe, his heart remained primarily in Watt Road.
 As a local boy, his passion for connecting to customers over the bar and talking to them about his love of beer, brewing, spirits and the community of which they’re part never dimmed.

 So, at the start of 2020, Matt and AG decided to turn their original brewery into Tar Barrel Brewery & Distillery, with an ethos inspired by little other than the pair’s home.
-The brewery takes the name from a road in nearby Red Hill, one that’s well known to cyclists in particular, while the brewing side of the business focused on created beers to sell solely over the bar.
+The brewery takes the name from a road in nearby Red Hill, one that’s well known to cyclists in particular, while the core range beers are all inspired by local landmarks too.

-Tar Barrel is a place where Matt and AG remain eager as ever to share their love and knowledge of beer too, so as well as exploring their offerings with tasting paddles, you can jump onto a brewery tour to learn the story of beer from grain to glass.
+Tar Barrel is a place where Matt and AG remain eager as ever to share their love and knowledge of beer too, so as well as exploring their offerings with tasting paddles, you can jump onto a tour to learn the story of beer and whiskey from grain to glass.

-Of course, there’s a second part to the Tar Barrel name: Distillery.
+Of course, that brings us to the second part of the Tar Barrel name: Distillery.
 Matt and AG wasted no time installing a 1200 litre distillery when they moved back in; the pair share longstanding love for spirits and wanted Tar Barrel to not only be a place where gins and whiskies were made but where some of the best in the country would be showcased – and where people could learn how they were made and explore the difference between malt profiles.

-It might be a new story but, when you tie in a passion for local, two locals with a serious pedigree in the beer industry, and a pioneering spirit that saw a madcap idea turn into a major Australian brewery, you can rest assured it’s a tale that’s set to last on the Mornington Peninsula for some time to come.
+It might be a new story but, when you tie in a passion for local, two locals with a serious pedigree in the beer industry, and a pioneering spirit that saw a madcap idea turn into a major Australian brewery, you can rest assured it’s a tale that’s set to last on the Mornington Peninsula well into the future.